On the probability that convex hull of random points contains the origin: Introduction

 \subsection{Proof overview}

-A quick inspection shows that Theorems~\ref{main} and~\ref{mainLP} are closely related (see Subsection~\ref{oauebyfiufviqwviyv} for details).
-At this point we discuss a ``direct'' proof of Theorem~\ref{main} since it is somewhat less technical than the study of the random linear programs, and at the same time conveys all the main ideas.
+Theorems~\ref{main} and~\ref{mainLP} are closely related (see Subsection~\ref{oauebyfiufviqwviyv} for details).
+At this point we discuss a ``direct'' proof of Theorem~\ref{main} since it is less technical than the study of the random linear programs, and at the same time conveys all the main ideas.

 Let $X_1,\dots,X_n$ be i.i.d random vectors in $\R^d$ with i.i.d coordinates having symmetric distribution, unit variance, and a bounded subgaussian moment.
 An approximation argument (see Subsection~\ref{oauebyfiufviqwviyv}) shows that in order to prove Theorem~\ref{main} it is sufficient to show that